 Each MA student develops an individual dissertation topic with guidance from the MA Coordinator.
 The Coordinator then matches the student with a dissertation supervisor who has relevant expertise for that topic.
 We expect half or more of the supervisors to be full-time and part-time teachers in the department.
 However, in seeking the best available person for each topic, the Coordinator will recruit other outside supervisors, who will be art historians or senior museum curators either in Hong Kong or overseas.
 Each dissertation is examined by two examiners; the first is the supervisor, while the second may be from within or outside the department.
 (But in no case will the supervisor and second examiner both be from outside the department.)

 The MA Coordinator is a full-time teacher in the Department of Fine Arts who oversees the running of the programme, teaches one of the MA core courses, advises all MA students, and arranges dissertation supervisors and examiners.
 The department is currently conducting an international search for an art historian to take on this role beginning in September 2019.
-The interim MA Coordinator is Prof. Greg Thomas, who has coordinated the planning and implementation of the MA programme.
-You may contact him at firstname.lastname@example.org.
+The MA Coordinator is Dr. Susanna McFadden and the interim MA Coordinator is Prof. Greg Thomas.
+You may contact both of them at firstname.lastname@example.org.

-Day-to-day operations of the MA programme are supported by Mr. Yan Pui Ling, clerk in the Department of Fine Arts.
-You may contact him at email@example.com (tel. +852-3917-7040).
+Day-to-day operations of the MA programme is supported by Ms Carman Lau, the MAAH Administrator.
+You may contact her at email@example.com (tel. +852-3917-8517).
 The department’s Resource Centre is run by our Resources Officer, Ms. Grace Wong, firstname.lastname@example.org.